Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ## Introduction

-In this tutorial, you learn how to:
+In this tutorial, you will learn how to:

-* Create a Service Catalog Definition with a Notification Endpoint configured
+* Create a service catalog Definition with a Notification Endpoint configured
-* Deploy the managed Application from the Service Catalog definition
+* Deploy the managed Application from the service catalog definition
 * Validate Private Link connection approval
 * Validate Private Link with connection to example api / endpoint deployed in [tutorial2](./tutorial2.md)